10 years of betting on Rust and what I’m looking forward to next.

 ’s primitives having even relatively uncommon or abstract implementations, and them be well-optimised, is a joy.

-The crate ecosystem is more predictable too: crates like jiff
+The crate ecosystem is more predictable too: newer crates like jiff

 , polars